rian39/lists/log.md

 - for conclusion, need to write the different senses of conversion; and perhaps add something about relation between inversion and conversion.
 Is there one?
 Method of infrastructural inversion; no real relation because one is a methodological maxim and the latter is a term describing something that takes place.
 - writing a conclusion today -- nothing else really
 - have started putting some extra stuff - hallinan, more hansen, etc near the introduction.
 Feels like it needs another run through to fix many loose ends, etc.
-- started to deGoede from e&P D -- could add a bit more.
+- started to deGoede from e&P ~/archive/ensembles/deGoede_SI_lists_2016.pdf -- could add a bit more.
 - started to go through TODO lists -- still more to follow up there.

+## Thu 16 Feb 2017 09:36:46 GMT
+- TODO will start by adding deGoede today - have made some ~/notes/deGoede_lists_2016.md and should include some of those in main text
+- have made some notes on deGoede -- not sure they open up any new insights.
+Should read Staheli's piece.
+But they are useful support.
+TODO: include in conclusion
+- looking at TODOs -- Popper is important; started reading that again and making ~/notes/popper_propensities.md
+- have added some Popper into intro and conclusion (too implicit?).
+Feels like I need to go through again and check the argument: which is now implicitly: conversion comes from propensities; .
+- TODO: check the overall argument by going through introduction, abstract and conclusion
+- TODO: check section headings map the overall argument